udibr/UbiquityStoreManager/README.markdown

 will be seeded from the healthy local cloud store file.
 The new cloud store will be filled with the old cloud store's data and healthy cloud content will be built for it.
 Upon completion, the non-healthy devices that were waiting will notice a new cloud store becoming active, will load it, and will become healthy again.
 The application can hook into this process and change what happens by implementing `handleCloudContentCorruptionWithHealthyStore:`.

 Any store migration can be performed by one of four strategies:
   * `UbiquityStoreMigrationStrategyIOS`: This strategy performs the migration via a coordinated `migratePersistentStore:` of the PSC.
 Some iOS versions have bugs here which makes this generally unreliable.
+This is the default strategy on iOS 7.
   * `UbiquityStoreMigrationStrategyCopyEntities`: This strategy performs the migration by copying over any non-ubiquitous metadata and copying over all entities, properties and relationships from one store to the other.
-This is the default strategy.
+This is the default strategy on iOS 6.
   * `UbiquityStoreMigrationStrategyManual`: This strategy allows the application's delegate to perform the migration by implementing `manuallyMigrateStore:`.
 This may be necessary if you have a really huge or complex data model or want some more control over how exactly to migrate your entities.
   * `UbiquityStoreMigrationStrategyNone`: No migration is performed and the new store is opened as-is.